MangoOrangeShake/MangoOrangeShake/README.md

-- 👋 hi, I’m @MangoOrangeShake; future AppSec professional
+- 👋 hi, i’m @MangoOrangeShake; future AppSec professional
 - 👀 i’m interested in turning sci-fi media into real life
 - 🌱 i'm currently learning WebDev and PenTesting
-- 📫 contact: cjosephpaguia@gmail.com / https://www.facebook.com/cj.paguia.3
+- 📫 contact: cjosephpaguia@gmail.com

 <!---
 MangoOrangeShake/MangoOrangeShake is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.